Post-MCO Covid-19 Safety Policy

 - Parents are allowed into school to collect their children at the end of the day

 - Only visitors who are needed to support the running of KIS are allowed entry

 - Prospective parents who want to enrol their children will be limited to select hours of operation and by appointment only.
 A virtual tour can be arranged on request

 - Essential repair work or inspection from authorities will be limited to outside of school hours

 KIS will continue to perform health checks, temperature screening, and hand cleaning at the school entrance for ALL staff, students, and visitors.
 Failure to comply will result in entry being refused.

-The following will prevent entry to the school, please check for these symptoms before you leave home:
+Persons exhibiting the following symptoms will not be allowed entry to the school, please check for these symptoms before you leave home:

 - Fever (+37.5C)